 There are fewer restrooms and poor sanitation at higher altitudes.

 You may not get running water in tea houses’ bathrooms, let alone hot water for a shower.
-Therefore, it is best to carry a hand sanitizer while using the restroom.
+Therefore, carrying a hand sanitizer while using the restroom is best.

 If there’s no water for you to freshen up, use wet wipes to clean your body.
 These two items are a must to keep you clean for days.